ECJ rules against Hungary's higher education law | DW | 06.10.2020

-The European Court of Justice has ruled that a law on foreign universities operating in Hungary breached EU law.
-It forced a university founded by US-Hungarian billionaire George Soros in Budapest to move abroad.
+The European Court of Justice has ruled that a law on foreign universities operating in Hungary breaches EU law.
+The measure forced a Budapest university founded by US-Hungarian billionaire George Soros to move abroad.

-The European Court of Justice (ECJ) ruled against PM Viktor Orban's government, saying that "the conditions introduced by Hungary to enable foreign higher education institutions to carry out their activities in its territory are incompatible with EU law.
+The European Court of Justice (ECJ) ruled against Prime Minister Viktor Orban's government, saying "the conditions introduced by Hungary to enable foreign higher education institutions to carry out their activities in its territory are incompatible with EU law."

 Part of the law required foreign universities operating in Hungary to strike a bilateral agreement between the country's nationalist government and the universities' country of origin, and also to offer teaching services in its home country.

-The government had rejected a claim by George Soros's Central European University's (CEU) that it complied with the controversial law requiring foreign-headquartered universities to operate a campus in their home country.
+The government had rejected a claim by the George Soros-founded CEU that it complied with the controversial law requiring foreign-headquartered universities to operate a campus in their home country.

 The ECJ said this infringed on World Trade Organization rules on fair market access and acted contrary to the provisions of the EU's Charter of Fundamental Rights, which protects academic freedom and the freedom to conduct a business.